raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 Honestly, what the fuck?
 This is a recipe for making people depressed.
 It's also bad for *us*.
 When we criticize other people in a general and permanent way, we close ourselves off from learning from them.
 Saying that so-and-so is a permanent bozo is a subtle way of explaining that your life always has had a bozo in it and always will have a bozo in it.
 When we criticize that person's specific actions, we are saying that there was something temporary and specific and impersonal in our life, but it's over now.
 That's a win for ourselves as people.

-(If this sounds vaguely familiar to you, thank you for reading my old blog "raganwald."
-One of my personal favourite posts was called "[How to use a blunt instrument to sharpen your saw](http://weblog.raganwald.com/2007/10/how-to-use-blunt-instrument-to-sharpen.html "How to use a blunt instrument to sharpen your saw")."
-The whole point of the article was to approach things with the confidence that you could get something positive out of them.
-Well, now you know how to have that confidence, it's to be an optimist and to think about the world in an optimistic way, and here's a very specific plan of action for being optimistic.)

 So here's my specific call to action:

 Let's think about those three things whenever we look at someone or something.
 Let's think of the positives as personal, general, and permanent.
 Let's think of the negatives as impersonal, specific, and temporary.
 Let's actually go out of our way to inject these three things into our discussions and debates and flame wars.